AnneMarie Novark

 So there I was— frozen into immobility.
 What could I do?
 I had to write; I couldn’t quit.
 I was miserable not writing.
 Every once in a while, I would start a project, but stop way before it was finished.
 I was letting every little thing keep me from writing.
 Oh yes, I was miserable.

-Recently, something inside of me dramatically changed… or rebelled.
+Then something inside of me dramatically changed… or rebelled.
 I decided to allow my subconscious writer’s brain to have at it.
-For five years, I’ve been inputting data.
-Now, I’m going to “forget” all the rules and write the kinds of stories I like to read, and write them how I want to write them.
-I’m putting my faith in my subconscious brain to access the required data as needed, and let it flow through my fingertips to the keyboard and onto the page.
+For five years, I’d been inputting data.
+It was time to “forget” all the rules and write the kinds of stories I like to read, and write them how I want to write them.
+I put my faith in my subconscious brain to access the required data as needed, and let it flow through my fingertips to the keyboard and onto the page.
 Writing is magical and mystical anyway.
 Why not allow it free rein?
-So far, it’s working for me.
-I don’t want to jinx myself, but I believe I’ve rediscovered the joy.
+So far, it’s been working for me.
+I don’t want to jinx myself, but I have rediscovered the joy.
 Once again, I look forward to sitting at the computer and immersing myself into the story I’m writing.
 Why don’t you give it a try?
 What can you lose?

 Comments are closed.